What is converged TV?

 Today, advertisers can measure the “metrics that matter” – meaning KPIs that are unique to a business, align to campaign goals, and unequivocally prove the value of converged TV strategies and investments.
 The granularity of metrics that can be measured grow everyday, but it’s easiest to think about them in two ways:

 - Reach-based: These are your “counting” metrics – very simply, how many people you reached and at what frequency.
-They include reach, frequency, and unique reach, a critical metric in a cross-platform world.
+They include reach, frequency, and unique reach, a critical metric in a today’s increasingly digital world.
 That’s all about finding unique or new audiences: Who did I reach on CTV vs. linear?
 How did adding streaming platforms to the mix extend reach to net-new households?
 And which of those platforms are delivering the most reach?

 - Outcomes-based: These are your performance metrics that answer, “what actions did my campaign drive in CTV and linear TV?”
 From online activities like sales, app downloads, website visits, and registrations, to offline actions like in-store traffic and purchases, outcomes metrics are increasingly important to advertisers.
 For you old-school ad-techies out there, this bucket can also fall under the term “attribution.”